How to Become a Social Worker: Steps and Requirements

 To become a social worker, you start by acquiring a bachelor’s degree, gaining practical experience, progressing to a master’s degree for specialized roles and ultimately securing licensure.
 This career is not just fulfilling; it is vital, given the pivotal role social workers play in championing societal well-being and driving positive change.

-Begin your venture into social work by exploring our Bachelor of Science in Social Work or elevate your skills with our Master’s in Social Work.
+Begin your venture into social work by exploring our bachelor's in Social Work or elevate your skills with our master’s degree in Social Work.
 Together, we can shape a future filled with compassion, impact and positive transformation.

 FAQs